Fill out to get a Quote and instantly place an order

 What is the difference between PRIME quality versus SPECC quality RNA?

-Both PRIME and SPECC reflect Cisterna's commitment to high-quality RNA, but they are designed for different needs and applications.
-PRIME is Cisterna's standard production system and is applicable to all RNA types.
-It delivers very high purity RNA suitable for a wide range of demanding applications, from structural studies to functional protein expression.
-SPECC (SPEcific Capture and Cleavage) is Cisterna's flagship system and is currently applicable to mRNA only.
-It takes purity a step further by selectively isolating full-length mRNA transcripts, approaching HPLC-level purity.
-SPECC is the ideal choice when the highest possible mRNA quality is required, particularly for quantitative studies, high-dose applications, and therapeutic development.
-In terms of cost, SPECC is approximately 5-10x the price of PRIME, reflecting the advanced purification processes involved.
-While affordably priced, PRIME still delivers very high RNA quality, well above what you might expect at this price point.
+Both PRIME and SPECC reflect Cisterna’s commitment to producing high-quality RNA, but they are designed to serve different needs.
+PRIME is Cisterna’s standard production platform and is applicable to all RNA types.
+It delivers high-purity RNA suitable for a wide range of applications, from structural and biochemical studies to robust protein expression.
+For most research applications, PRIME offers excellent performance and exceptional value at an affordable price point.
+SPECC (SPEcific Capture and Cleavage) is Cisterna’s flagship purification system and is currently available for mRNA only.
+It takes purity a step further by selectively isolating full-length mRNA transcripts, enabling near-HPLC-level purity.
+SPECC is the ideal choice when the highest possible mRNA quality is desired, such as in rigorous quantitative studies, high-dose applications, or therapeutic development.

 Still have questions?